-Waking from a foggy sleep, Madeline sensed a dark silhouette looming over her, hands fidgeting around her neck.
-Instinctively, she attempted to jerk her arms upward to break the contact between her assailant, but the pull of thick straps around her wrists restrained her from doing so.
+Waking from a foggy sleep, Madeline sensed a dark silhouette looming over her, strange hands fidgeting around her neck.
+Instinctively, she attempted to jerk her arms upward to break the uninvited contact, but the pull of thick straps around her wrists restrained her from doing so.
 Forcing her eyes into focus, she saw Geon Woo hovering over her, his fingers on the silver chain of her mother’s opal necklace as he tried frantically to remove it.
-His breathing was labored, desperate, and left an uncomfortable, sour heat on the top of her head as he looked down on her.
+His breathing was labored, desperate, and left an uncomfortable, sour heat on the top of her head as he looked down at her.

-“Your… your necklace must have some sort of hidden clasp,” he stammered, looking feverish as he took a step back.
+“Your… your necklace must have a hidden clasp,” he stammered, looking feverish as he took a step back.
 “But no matter.
 I wonder what it will add to your color?”

 My color?
 Madeline thought, puzzled and still feeling disconnected from her surroundings.
-She had no idea where she was or how far away from the cruise ship she was taken.
+She had no idea where she was or how far away from the cruise ship she'd been taken.

 Shaking the haze from her head, she became aware of red ringlets bouncing against her cheeks.
 Shiny and curly against the side of her face, they had been pristinely styled and almost looked too glossy to be real.
-Her clothing had been changed too.
-No longer was she wearing her comfortable sundress.
-Madeline was now dressed in a baby-blue and white lolita dress.
+And she was no longer wearing her comfortable sundress, but rather a baby-blue and white lolita dress.
 The short sleeves were large and puffy, with uncomfortable elastic clinging to her upper arms.
 Quaint white satin bows circled the hem of the bell-shaped skirt, which rested atop a pair of matching thigh-high cotton stockings, and a snowy ribbon laced delicately up from her waist to her neckline.
-She literally felt like a red-headed Alice who had been kidnapped from Wonderland and was now the prisoner of a monster that existed in the real world.
+She felt like a red-headed Alice who had been kidnapped from Wonderland and was now the prisoner of a monster that existed in the real world.

 Once again, she struggled against the leather straps securing her wrists to an elegant turn-of-the-century armchair, but they wouldn’t budge.
-Madeline wasn’t able to see her ankles, but guessed they were fastened to the front legs of the chair in much the same fashion, judging by the restraints she felt through the stockings.
-Her feet felt like they were in shoes, but nothing she was used to.
+Madeline wasn’t able to see her ankles but guessed they were fastened to the front legs of the chair in much the same fashion, judging by the restraints she felt through the stockings.
+Her feet felt like they were in shoes, but nothing she was familiar wearing.
 She wiggled her toes and flexed her arches trying to get an idea of what they were.
 They felt like loafers of some sort, definitely flats.

-Shifting her weight in the armchair, she tried to feel whether or not the bandaid with the tracking chip was still adhered to her skin.
+Shifting her weight in the armchair, she tried to feel whether or not the band-aid with the tracking chip still adhered to her skin.
 It bothered her that she couldn’t tell, because it was the only thing tying her to a possible rescue.
-She hoped Geon Woo had dressed her here and not somewhere along the way, that way the tracker would be somewhere close by.
+She hoped Geon Woo had dressed her here and not somewhere along the way, that way the tracker would be somewhere close.
 She trusted Levi would find her if he could, but that was conditional on whether or not the tracker had made it this far.
-Glancing around, Madeline hoped to see some sign of her belongings nearby, but was quickly distracted by her surroundings.
+Glancing around, Madeline hoped to see some sign of her belongings nearby but was quickly distracted by her surroundings.

-“What are you doing?” she asked, successfully keeping her voice calm as she strained against the straps again.
+“What are you doing?” she asked, successfully keeping her voice calm as she continued to strain against the straps.
 “I don’t understand, is everything alright?”

 She knew she had to keep control of the situation.
 Levi had drilled into her head how important it was for her to dictate the flow of the game in any situation.
 Geon Woo had lost his calm and polite exterior and now wore the guise of a twitchy and sweaty madman.
-She needed to maintain control.
+It was imperative she maintain control.

 “This room is really cute,” Madeline managed with a smile, “But I don’t see why you need to keep me tied up like this.
 I would never hurt you.
 Why don’t we have tea instead, or I could try on another dress for you.
 You have other dresses don’t you?”

 “We could do that,” he said, staring down at the floor in between them.
 “But I can’t wait to play.
-I just can’t wait.”
+I just can’t.”

 “Play what, Geon Woo?”
 Madeline asked, trying to keep him talking.

-When he looked up at her, his gaze now felt like a swarm of spiders crawling over her skin.
+When he looked up at her, his gaze now felt like hundreds of spiders crawling over her skin.